 How to Increase Your Law Firm’s Chargeable Hours

-A question on the mind of all managing partners and practice managers is: How do we increase our fee earner’s/law firms’s chargeable hours?
+So, the question on the mind of all managing partners and practice managers is: how can we increase those elusive chargeable hours?

 The questions that most fee earners forget to ask themselves are: